AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 You can choose the following options for **[!UICONTROL Frequency]**:

 - **[!UICONTROL Hourly]**: The scheduled query will run every hour for the date period you selected.
 - **[!UICONTROL Daily]**: The scheduled query will run every X days at the time and the date period you selected.
+Please note that the time selected is in **UTC**, and not your local time zone.
 - **[!UICONTROL Weekly]**: The selected query will run on the days of the week, time, and the date period you selected.
+Please note that the time selected is in **UTC**, and not your local time zone.
 - **[!UICONTROL Monthly]**: The selected query will run every month at the day, time, and the date period you selected.
+Please note that the time selected is in **UTC**, and not your local time zone.
 - **[!UICONTROL Yearly]**: The selected query will run every year at the day, month, time, and the date period you selected.
+Please note that the time selected is in **UTC**, and not your local time zone.

 For the dataset, you have the option to use either an existing dataset or create a new dataset.

 After confirming all these details, select **[!UICONTROL Save]** to create a schedule.

 The query details page re-appears, and now showing the details of the newly created schedule.

-Please note that you can also disable or delete the schedule on the query details page now.
+#### Delete a schedule

+You can delete a schedule by selecting **[!UICONTROL Delete a schedule]**.

 ![Image](../images/ui/query-editor/delete-schedule.png)

->[!NOTE]
+>[!IMPORTANT]
 >
 > If you want to delete a schedule for a query, you must disable the schedule first.